johnnyoshika/aws-elasticbeanstalk-lambda-dotnet-core-simple-api/README.md

 ## Elastic Beanstalk
 Once I installed the `AWS Toolkit for Visual Studio` (Extensions -> Manage Extensions), right-clicking on project enabled the `Publish to AWS Elastic Beanstalk` option

+It would be a good idea to create API Gateway (Type REST API) at this point.
+You'll want to add 2 sources:
+* Method `ANY` on root that proxies to our Elastic Beanstalk URL
+* Method `ANY` on path `{proxy+}` that proxies to our Elastic Beanstalk URL

 ## Lambda
 To publish to Lambda, I installed `Amazon.Lambda.Tools` globally:
 ```